 Welcome to AFL Staff Stories!
 Every month we'll introduce you (or REintroduce you!) to a different member of the AFL Staff and tell you a little about their favorites.

-This month, meet AFL's Assistant Director, Jessica Block.
-Click here for Jessica's stories.
+This month, meet AFL's Reference & Information Services Librarian, Marina Guo.
+Click here for Marina's stories.